fsulib/fsu_purlz/README.md

 # Usage
 Download this repo, set your envars in `/purlz.env`, run `/build.sh` to create a custom container image, and then run `/deploy.sh` to launch it and try it out.

+# Backups
+This PURLZ server is configured to use HyperSQL (HSQLDB) for data storage, and the files that HSQLDB stores data in are mounted to the host at `/purlz_data` so that they can easily be backed up.
+If you would like to restore the PURLZ server using a previously created backup, simply stop the container, delete all of the existing files in the `/purlz_data` directory and replace them with the files from the backup and then start the container again.
+When the container resumes, it will use the backup data.